rweel/greenhouse/README.md

 # greenhouse
-automatic greenhouse with a Raspberry Pi and Makeblock Orion
+Automatic greenhouse with a Raspberry Pi and Makeblock Orion